wp-plugins/disqus-conditional-load/readme.txt

 = Should I use Disqus plugin along with this plugin? =

 No. This plugin can be used instead of Disqus.
+Please deactivate Disqus official plugin first

 = What this doesn't offer when compared to Disqus official plugin? =